codebar/blog/source/_posts/2015-06-26-responsive-day-out-3.markdown

 Responsive web design is the practice of building a website suitable to work on every device and every screen size, no matter how large or small, mobile or desktop.

 Building responsive websites primarily requires the use of HTML, CSS and possibly Javascript skills.
-This resonated well with the Codebar students that attended as they have been building on these skills at Codebar.
-The Codebar tutorials don’t yet progress onto building responsive sites so this really got everyone thinking about how they could extend their current skill sets to encompass these ideas.
+This resonated well with the codebar students that attended as they have been building on these skills at codebar.
+The codebar tutorials don’t yet progress onto building responsive sites so this really got everyone thinking about how they could extend their current skill sets to encompass these ideas.
 It was also a real eye opener in to just how much there is to think about when designing for cross browser and cross platform.

 **The Day!**